 These North Carolina ski resorts provide some of the best conditions, always with freshly made powder and without some of the more extreme freezing temperatures you’d find up north.
-The average season runs from November to March, depending on the inclement weather that year.
+The average season runs from November to March, depending on the year’s inclement weather.
 They’re often set in quaint mountain towns with an array of apres ski activities as well.

-Be prepared to have a blast at any of the best ski resorts and snow tubing in North Carolina below.
+Be prepared to have a blast at any of the best ski resorts in North Carolina below.

 Best North Carolina Ski Resorts